 Today, Filipinos have adapted many of the features of the Western culture, having learned from their former European and American colonizers for many centuries.
 Many can speak Spanish (which used to be a required subject in college), if not, majority still uses original Spanish words (to tell time or to count) or pidgin versions of them in ordinary conversation.
 As for English, it is spoken by a vast majority since it is required in primary and secondary education and is one of the official languages used by schools and government and private offices.

 So, in case, one gets lost in this land of friendly citizens, people will gladly point you to your destination whether in English or in Filipino, the national language.
 If you cannot understand the local tongue, there is bound to be someone around who can translate for you.
 But that is unlikely, as even the taxi driver or street vendor knows a little English.

 Discover for yourself the variety and novelty of what we can now call the New Maharlika nation and fill your precious book of personal memories with exotic vistas and fascinating stories only the Philippines can offer.

-South Pac Defense Services is a registered support services, tours and expeditions company in Subic Bay Freeport Zone, Philippines.
-SPDS, Inc. handles support, management and supervision for U.S. Military and other Governments in terms of logistics, lodging and accommodation, transportation and others for the past 10 years.
+South Pac Diversified Services is a registered support services, tours and expeditions company in Subic Bay Freeport Zone, Philippines.
+SPDS, Inc. handles support, management , supervision and other Governments in terms of logistics, lodging and accommodation, transportation and others for the past 10 years.